dkondo/agent-tackle-box/projects/agent-debugger/README.md

 An agent developer needs to answer two kinds of questions simultaneously:

 1. **Application-level**: "Which node ran?
 What tool was called?
-What did the LLM return?
 How did state change?"

 2. **Code-level**: "Why did this node produce that output?
 What's in the local variables at line 42?
 Why did the conditional branch go left?"